 1. Sort through the dried beans and remove any small stones, damaged beans, or debris.

-3. Using a colander, strain the beans and rinse them in fresh water.
+3. Using a colander, strain drain beans and rinse in fresh water.

 Bring the water to a boil over medium heat.